18 November 2020

 Some will charge a weekly or monthly fee, where others may take a percentage of your earnings, which is good to keep in mind for a higher-paying contract.

 It is worth contacting a few compliant firms to get a quote.
+For top tips on what to look out for when you are shopping around, click here.

-How to find a complaint umbrella firm?
+How to find a compliant umbrella firm?

 When shopping for a firm, you will find that there are a lot of companies around including those taking advantage of contractors offering retention rates that are too good to be true, and they are, as explained here by the Government.